 No other food is as flexible as wheat.
 It can be cooked and eaten or milled to make bread, pasta, pizza dough, crackers, and pastries.

-For LTS storage, use wheat berries, wheat with the outer husk removed because the husk contains natural oils that decrease storage-life.
+For LTS storage, use wheat berries, wheat with the outer husk removed because the husk contains natural oils that decrease storage life.
 An Oxygen-free container does not stop fatty foods from going rancid.

-Best Types Wheat Berry For Long Term Storage
+Best Wheat For Long-term Storage

 Hard red and hard white wheat berries are the best wheat to store for LTS.

 Both are flexible and can be used as general-purpose wheat, plus they are high in gluten-protein necessary for making superior leavened bread.

 I like red and white wheat, but Hard white wheat is a milder flavor than hard red wheat.

 Store wheatberries instead of flour for Long-term storage because flour has a short shelf-life of 5 years.